Understanding WordPress Posts and Pages

 So let’s begin.

-So what really is a post in WordPress?
+So what really is a WordPress post?

-A Post can be defined as an article, a photo or a video or anything that you publish and it shows up in a stream is the post.
+A WordPress Post can be defined as an article, a photo or a video or anything that you publish and it shows up in a stream is the post.
 If you visit almost any type of publication online, what you scroll through is termed as a Post.

 If you share something on social media, it will be categorized as posts.

-However, the actual content of the post is entirely up to you.
+However, the actual content of the WordPress post is entirely up to you.
 It can be just text, just an image, text & image or maybe a video embedded within it.

 Pages are standalone objects.

-In case of Pages, you can create a proper hierarchy.
+In case of WordPress Pages, you can create a proper hierarchy.
 You can create a parent page and then link several child pages to it.
 Pages are timeless, static and permanent.
 It means that pages are such attributes that will likely to stay there and cannot be changed.
 They contain meta-level content and can be easily found in menus.

-Pages can be best categorized as Contact Pages, About Pages, Feature Pages, Service Pages, Support Pages and so on.
+WordPress Pages can be best categorized as Contact Pages, About Pages, Feature Pages, Service Pages, Support Pages and so on.
 They are more focused on the site content rather than being the site content.